ElektraInitiative/libelektra/doc/BUILDSERVER.md

     .*build\W+allow.*

-## Issues with the build environment
+## Issues with the Build Environment

 If you have issues that are related to the build system you can open a normal issue and tag it with `build` and `question`.